epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    G              20_environment
    L              30_another-driver implicit addition, alphabetical sorting G              30_drivers
-   L              40_settings       replacing a default, ignoring backup ﬁle L              70_start-my-ioc   explicit replace
+   L              40_settings       replacing a default, ignoring backup file L              70_start-my-ioc   explicit replace
    \
    ============== ================= ========================================

-Table of Makeﬁle deﬁnitions
+Table of Makefile definitions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Deﬁnitions given below containing <osclass> are used when building for
+Definitions given below containing <osclass> are used when building for
-target archs of a speciﬁc osclass, and the <osclass> part of the name
+target archs of a specific osclass, and the <osclass> part of the name
 should be replaced by the desired osclass, e.g. solaris, vxWorks, etc.
 If a \_DEFAULT setting is given but a particular <osclass> requires that
-the default not apply and there are no items in the deﬁnition that apply
+the default not apply and there are no items in the definition that apply
-for that <osclass>, the value “-nil-” should be speciﬁed in the relevant
+for that <osclass>, the value "-nil-" should be specified in the relevant
-Makeﬁle deﬁnition.
+Makefile definition.

 .. container:: center